-CDES 206 F Perceptual-Motor Development for Children (2) (formerly CDFL 206 F)
+CDES 206 F Perceptual-Motor Development for Children (2)

 Two hours lecture per week.
 This course provides early childhood education teachers and parents with a better understanding of the motor development of young children.
 Guidelines used to develop daily programs in perceptual-motor curriculum and activities are explored.
 Techniques for early identification of learning and emotional problems and strategies for establishing an environment to enhance physical development are addressed.
 (CSU) (Degree Credit)